Trade-off between diagonal and off-diagonal elements in the eigenstate thermalization hypothesis: Introduction

-In many ETH mathematical proof articles such as \cite{E1,IKS17,KS20}, they usually first define a distinguishability measure defined by an arbitrary observable, and then prove that the distinguishability between the eigenstate and canonical ensemble tends to zero in the thermodynamic limit, independent of the specific form of observable.
-This inspires us to directly construct a distinguishability measure that is independent of measurement.
-The trace norm used in \cite{DLL18} is such a measure, but this measure is not easy to transform and is not very convenient for further theoretical analysis.
-In our previous work \cite{HG24}, we tried to discuss ETH using Belavkin-Staszewski relative entropy and the variance $V(\rho_B,O^{B_1}_{ij})$.
-But in that work, we did not realize the significance of some formulas, nor did we perform numerical calculations on specific models, so we came to conclusions similar to weak ETH.
-In this paper, we continue to explore the properties of $V(\rho_B,O^{B_1}_{ij})$ and perform numerical verification using specific models.
+Mathematical ETH proofs \cite{E1, IKS17, KS20} typically define a distinguishability measure based on an arbitrary observable, and then demonstrate that the distinguishability between the eigenstate and the canonical ensemble approaches zero in the thermodynamic limit, regardless of the observable's specific form.
+This motivates our development of an observable-independent measure.
+While trace norms \cite{DLL18} offer one such measure, their analytical complexity hinders deeper analysis.
+Our prior work \cite{HG24} explored ETH using Belavkin-Staszewski relative entropy and the variance under a special local operator.
+However, we did not fully appreciate the significance of certain formulas, nor conduct numerical calculations on specific models, resulting in weak ETH conclusions with algebraic decay.

-We begin in Section \ref{II} with some preliminary results about ETH, subsystem ETH, weak ETH and ETH with average observable.
-We show how the distinguishability measure $V(\rho_B,O^{B_1}_{ij})$ is related to commonly used measures and show how to extend it to the average observable.
-In Section \ref{TODOD}, we prove that there exists a universal trade-off equation for the diagonal and off-diagonal elements of $V(\rho_B,O^{B_1}_{ij})$.
-This trade off relationship can be extended to the discussion of eigenstate typicality and the average observable.
-In Section \ref{NumR}, we examine the trade-off relation and the strong (weak) ETH by numerically simulating an Ising spin chain with a transverse and longitudinal magnetic field.
-In the final Section \ref{CD} we conclude this paper and discuss some related issues.
+Here we significantly advance this approach by establishing fundamental properties of our variance measure and performing preliminary numerical verification.
+We begin in Section. \ref{II} by bridging the variance measure to conventional ETH frameworks, demonstrating its superiority in unifying subsystem ETH, weak ETH, and macroscopic observables.
+In Section. \ref{TODOD}, we derive a universal trade-off equation that rigorously couples diagonal and off-diagonal elements, providing a model-agnostic foundation for analyzing ETH compliance.
+In Section \ref{NumR}, we numerically validate the trade-off relation using a tunable Ising spin chain, where varying the longitudinal field allows controlled switching between integrable and non-integrable regimes.
+By tracking the ratio between diagonal element and its corresponding average off-diagonal elements, we decode how integrability impedes diagonal suppression while leaving off-diagonal averages universally suppressed.
+Finally, in Section. \ref{CD}, we conclude the paper and discuss related issues.